-Objectives: In this course students will learn about 'Measurement and Instrumentation' in regards to measurement system, measuring instruments, measurement of electrical non-electrical quantities, transducers and data transmission.
+Objectives: In this course students will learn about 'Measurement and Instrumentation' in regards to measurement system, measuring instruments, measurement of electrical non-electrical quantities,

 - 1. Introduction: Applications, Methods, functional elements of a measurement system and classification of instruments. - 2.
 Measurement of electrical quantities: - 3.
 Current and voltage, power and energy measurement.
 Instrument Transformer: Current and Potential Transformer. - 4.
 Transducer: Mechanical, Electrical and Optical.